DrummerDee/Digital-Art/README.md

 ### Optimizations
 * Add the option to like and reply to specific comments
 * Add the ability to create an account and upload personal art
-* Better response to larger sized art
 * Mobile responsive
 * Use browser developer tools that help to debug browser compatability tests